embmike/Image-Captioning/README.md

 [PyTorch](https://pytorch.org/), the open source machine learning framework, is used to implement, train and test the convolutional neural network.

+[Restnet-152](https://www.kaggle.com/pytorch/resnet152) is a pre-trained neural convolution network to recognize objects in images.
+The network has an error rate of 3.57% and is therefore better than a human.

 [COCO](https://cocodataset.org/#home), The Microsoft Common Objects in COntext (MS COCO) dataset is a large-scale dataset for scene understanding.
 The dataset is commonly used to train and benchmark object detection, segmentation, and captioning algorithms.

 ![Image Captioning CNN-RNN model](images/encoder-decoder.png)